Isle of Wight Guru

 • Ask for a through ticket if you are travelling via Newport, as it can be cheaper than two singles.

 • Travelling in a group is a cheap option, as long as you all want to travel together.
-A one day 'rover ticket' or 'freedom ticket' (unlimited travel) is £10 for 1 person or £25 for 5 people (£5 each).
-For a week's unlimited travel, you'll pay £27 for 1 person, or £60 for 5 people, which is £1.71 per person per day.
-It's a bit cheaper if you pay with their app instead.
+A one day 'rover ticket' or 'freedom ticket' (unlimited travel) is about £10 for 1 person or about £30 for 5 people (£6 each).
+For a week's unlimited travel, you'll pay about £30 for 1 person, or about £75 for 5 people, which is about £2 per person per day.
+Those are the slightly reduced prices for paying with the Southern Vectis app.

-• Concessionary discounts apply on the Isle of Wight, just like other parts of England (but not Wales, Scotland or Northern Ireland unfortunately)
+• Concessionary discounts apply on the Isle of Wight, just like other parts of England (but not Wales, Scotland or Northern Ireland unfortunately).
+You can't use concessionary passes on the open top buses, but you do get a discount if you are over 60.

 • If you don't plan to travel every day and are staying for more than a week (or live on the Island), then a multiday bundle is fairly good value.
-Any 5 days over two years will cost you £28, so you are paying £5.60 per day.
-Any 30 days in two years will cost you £111, or £3.70 a day.
-Generally speaking, a return journey on the Isle of Wight will cost you more than £5, so it is worth getting if you will use the bus more than 5 times in a year.
+Any 5 days over two years will cost you about £35, so you are paying about £7 per day.
+Any 30 days in two years will cost you about £140, or about £4.50 a day.
+It is probably worth getting if you will do more than five return journeys in a year.

-• A taxi might be cheaper for a group of four if you are just doing one daytime journey.
-I worked out that Newport to Cowes for four people on a bus would cost about the same in a taxi.
+• A taxi is rarely cheaper than buses on the Isle of Wight.
+I worked out that Newport to Cowes for four people on a bus would cost about the same in a taxi, but that's a fairly short journey.

 Taxis on the Isle of Wight